 Today we talk about Twitter as a social network open.
 We actually already above that in the last post, but I think it is worth noting the difference between Twitter and other platforms that exist.

 Twitter does not happen in.
 You follow who you want.
 And who wants to follow you.
 No need to ask permission, just follow (follow).
 Under this prism, We can follow our favorite gurus, whether singers, football players, politicians, journalists, consultants, poets.
 I have to warn you that they will not automatically follow, many do not.
-The fairplay Twitter asks you to follow your followers, but I can understand that some people with millor public of fans do not return the follow.
+The sports Twitter asks you to follow your followers, but I can understand that some people with millor public of fans do not return the follow.

 A great way to follow people who may be interested is to follow Twitter lists.
 Twitter allows us to classify our lists followed. for example: journalists.
 These lists can be public -that usual- the private.
 A ways to follow related issues is to follow a list of other; that way we do not follow the followers list, but the twits who publish.